 Samuel Kilderbee was an Ipswich lawyer, now remembered chiefly for being a life-long friend of Thomas Gainsborough.
 He had a successful career as an attorney, in particular representing Nathaniel Acton in many legal transactions.
 In 1755, during the period of political turmoil in Ipswich, he was installed as Town Clerk, a position he retained until 1767.
 It is unclear if the Gainsboroughs had known the Kilderbees before Gainsborough’s move to Ipswich after his London training, but it is certainly possible.
-The Kilderbee family had been living for several generations in Framlingham, less than five miles from where Gainsborough grew up in Wickham Market, and even closer to his birthplace.
+The Kilderbee family had been living for several generations in Framlingham, while Gainsborough was from Sudbury, on the other side of Ipswich.
 Once they did meet, they became firm friends until the end, although, as with much of Gainsborough’s life, direct evidence is scanty.
-From Gainsborough’s letters, we know his family visited the Kilderbees from London in the 1770′s, and Gainsborough and Kilderbee made a tour of the Lake District in 1783.
-Gainsborough made Kilderbee `overseer’ of the execution of his will and Kilderbee visited Gainsborough on his death-bed, where he reported that Gainsborough, “regretted the dissolute life he had led, but added, `They must take me altogether, liberal, thoughtless, and dissipated.’”
+From Gainsborough’s letters, we know his family visited the Kilderbees from London in the 1770’s, and Gainsborough and Kilderbee made a tour of the Lake District in 1783.
+Gainsborough made Kilderbee `overseer’ of the execution of his will and Kilderbee visited Gainsborough on his death-bed, where he reported that Gainsborough, “regretted the dissolute life he had led, but added, `They must take me altogether, liberal, thoughtless, and dissipated.'”
 William Jackson said that Gainsborough’s letters to Kilderbee were `brilliant but eccentric, and too licentious to be published’, and indeed they never were.

 Early on, Gainsborough painted portraits of Kilderbee (at least twice), his wife, and one of her brothers.

 Later, he painted a portrait of the Kilderbee’s son, the Rev. Samuel Kilderbee.